History of the Han dynasty: Contention with Chu

 With Chenggao and his food supplies lost, and with Liu's general Han Xin (d.
-196 BCE) having conquered Zhao and Qi to Chu's north, in 203 BCE, Xiang offered to release Liu's relatives from captivity and split China into political halves: the west would belong to Han and the east to Chu.
+196 BCE) having conquered Zhao and Qi to Chu's north, in 203 BCE, Xiang offered to release Liu's relatives and split China into political halves: the west would belong to Han and the east to Chu.
 Although Liu accepted the truce, it was short-lived, and in 202 BCE at Gaixia in modern Anhui, the Han forces forced Xiang to flee from his fortified camp in the early morning with only 800 cavalry, pursued by 5,000 Han cavalry.
 After several bouts of fighting, Xiang became surrounded at the banks of the Yangzi River, where he committed suicide.
 Liu took the title of emperor, and is known to posterity as Emperor Gaozu of Han (r.
 202–195 BCE).

 Reign of Gaozu

 Consolidation, precedents, and rivals

 Emperor Gaozu initially made Luoyang his capital, but—upon the remonstrance of the soldier Lou Jing and the general Zhang Liang—consented to move it to Chang'an (modern Xi'an, Shaanxi) due to concerns over natural defences, nearby supplies, and better access to supply routes.
 Following Qin precedent, Emperor Gaozu adopted the administrative model of a tripartite cabinet (formed by the Three Excellencies) along with nine subordinate ministries (headed by the Nine Ministers).
 Despite Han statesmen's general condemnation of Qin's harsh methods and Legalist philosophy, the first Han law code compiled by Chancellor Xiao He in 200 BCE seems to have borrowed much from the structure and substance of the Qin code.
 (Excavated texts from Shuihudi and Zhangjiashan in modern times have reinforced this suspicion.)